glu46/3D_anisotropic_viscoelastic_model/README.md

 TIRockCreep_CANEY is a UMAT used in investigation of in-situ stress evolution in a 200-m vertical section of the Caney shale formation with 5 rock layers in Lu et al. (In review).

 # How to cite
 Lu, G., Pan, C., Benge, M., & Bunger, A. P. (2025).
-Impact of anisotropic viscoelastic properties and bedding orientation on in-situ stress evolution in layered rock formations (In review).
+Impact of anisotropic viscoelastic properties and bedding orientation on in-situ stress evolution in multi-layered rock formations (In review).

 Pan, C., Bunger, A. P., & Lu, G. (2025).
 A 3-D anisotropic viscoelastic model using Finite Element Method (In review).